Google Removes Internet Ads, Nintendo 3DS Gets Hacked, & More… [Tech News Digest]

 Will it work?
 Sound off in the comments section below.

 The Nintendo 3DS Finally Got Hacked

-The video above shows the homebrew software, named Ninjhax, in action, while details on how to run it for yourself can be found on Smealum’s website.
+The video above shows the homebrew software, named Ninjhax, in action, while details on how to run it for yourself can be found on Smealum’s website [No Longer Available].
 Bizarrely, this workaround requires a copy of the obscure Cubic Ninja, and the price of the game has skyrocketed as a result.